Please see the UMass Lowell Returning to Campus Plan and Coronavirus Update web pages for the most up to date information

 The Graduate Student Services Office staff is committed to supporting all graduate students during this time, and are here to help guide you through a successful semester.

-UMass Lowell’s proactive efforts to update the university on its ongoing efforts to monitor and prepare for impacts related to COVID-19 (coronavirus) include messages to the campus community.
-Review UMass Lowell's Statement on COVID-19 (Coronavirus).
+UMass Lowell’s efforts to update the university community on its ongoing efforts to monitor impacts related to COVID-19 (coronavirus) include messages to the campus community.
+Review UMass Lowell's Coronavirus update webpage.
 Please continue to check this page frequently for updates.

 Get directions to campus using UMass Lowell's interactive Google Maps.